guilhermenicolini/core-api/README.md

     router.get('/public', upload)
   }
 ```
-This adapter receives an attachment with name picture and pass data to req.locals.file containing thr following informations:
+This adapter receives an attachment with name "file" and pass data to req.locals.file containing thr following informations:
 - buffer
 - mimeType